 The Arizona Chiropractic Board protects and promotes the welfare of the people of Arizona.
 They do this by ensuring each person who holds a chiropractor license in the State of Arizona is competent and practice safely.
 This means the Arizona Chiropractic Board has the authority to discipline the license of doctors practicing as a chiropractor.
 Chelle Law’s Arizona Chiropractic Board Attorneys have represented over 1000 health care professionals before Arizona licensing examiners.
-We have the experience to help chiropractors with all chiropractic license matters.
+We have the experience to help chiropractors with all chiropractic license matters, including:

 Public Complaint For Chiropractic

 Who can file a complaint against a chiropractor?
 Patients, health care facilities, other professionals, among others.
 When the Arizona Board of Chiropractic Examiners receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the complaint isn’t dismissed).
 After this happens, the chiropractor receives notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial for chiropractors.
 This is because the chiropractor must submit a response, interview with the investigator while also possibly appearing at a Arizona Chiropractic Board hearing.

 Applicants to the AZ Chiropractic Board who have a criminal history or previous discipline by the AZ Chiropractic Board (or any other Board) may be subject to denial of their application for licensure.
 Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.

 Reporting a Criminal Charge to the Chiropractic Examiners